quicwg/base-drafts/draft-ietf-quic-http.md

 HPACK which allows the flexibility to avoid compression-induced head-of-line blocking.
 See that document for additional details.

-To allow for better compression efficiency, the "Cookie" field {{!RFC6265}}
-MAY be split into separate field lines, each with one or more cookie-pairs, before compression.
-If a decompressed field list contains multiple cookie header fields, these MUST be concatenated into a single octet string using the two-octet delimiter of 0x3B, 0x20 (the ASCII string "; ") before being passed into a context other than HTTP/2 or HTTP/3, such as an HTTP/1.1 connection, or a generic HTTP server application.
+To allow for better compression efficiency, the "Cookie" field {{!RFC6265}} MAY be split into separate field lines, each with one or more cookie-pairs, before compression.
+If a decompressed field list contains multiple cookie field lines, these MUST be concatenated into a single octet string using the two-octet delimiter of 0x3B, 0x20 (the ASCII string "; ") before being passed into a context other than HTTP/2 or HTTP/3, such as an HTTP/1.1 connection, or a generic HTTP server application.

 #### Header Size Constraints